 Population health research is being transformed by the increasing wealth of complex data.
 New high-dimensional epidemiological datasets provide novel opportunities for systematic approaches to understanding the relationships between risk factors and disease outcomes.
-This programme will build on our successes in collating data and implementing software to automate causal inference using Mendelian randomization (MR-Base), and in literature mining (MELODI).
+This programme is building on our successes in collating data (eg the IEU GWAS database) and implementing software to automate causal inference using Mendelian randomization (MR-Base), and in literature mining (MELODI).
 We will implement a new graph database (EpiGraphDB) that integrates causal estimates with comprehensive data on relationships between traits, risk factors, biomarkers, intervention targets and diseases.
 Using EpiGraphDB we will develop new methods to explore the relationships between risk factors and disease, enabling new causal hypotheses to be generated and explored.

 Aims and Objectives